-In April 2018, a few months after Iraq’s Prime Minister declared victory over ISIS following the recapture of areas that remained under the militant group’s control along the Syrian border, Yazidis returned to the holy temple of Lalish once again to celebrate their new year together.
-While carrying a deep sadness for their tremendous loss and suffering, they also embraced a shared sense of hope for a brighter and safer future.
+In April 2018, a few months after Iraq’s Prime Minister declared victory over ISIS following the recapture of areas that remained under the militant group’s control, Iraq’s Yazidis returned to the holy temple of Lalish once again to celebrate their new year together.
+While carrying a deep sadness for their tremendous loss and suffering, they embraced a shared sense of hope for a brighter and safer future.

 Yazidi women gather outside the Holy Temple in Lalish to celebrate the first Yazidi New Year since victory over ISIS was declared in Iraq.

 The Yazidi tradition of celebrating the New Year originates from Mesopotamian culture and is one of the oldest rituals still practiced.

 Every April, Yazidis gather at the shrine of Sheikh Adi ibn Musafir to celebrate their new year with the lighting of candles in the Holy Temple in Lalish, near the city of Duhok in the Kurdistan region of northern Iraq.

 Yazidis hold candles outside the Holy Temple of Lalish, near the Kurdish city of Duhok in northern Iraq.

 Cone-shaped roofs over the tomb of Şêx Adî in Lalish.

 Women and girls prepare themselves for the New Year celebrations in Lalish.